31 December 2012

 Pop Oriental Pillows; new Scene products

-Pillows based on popular culture and traditional shapes
+Pillows based on popular culture and traditional shapes a lot more designs and colors available! |

 Designing them was fun and hand silkscreening the print on beautiful colorful fabric made the production a wonderful procedure too.